 I am puzzled, amused, and lateral, with an offbeat sense of humour.
 I post odd things to twitter sometimes for a convention I'm helping to organise.
 Occasionally they even make sense.

 I tend to get stuck in a routine easily - which is great when I'm travelling because where ever I happen to be, that's where I'm comfortable.
 It also means that home life tends to need a bit of a kick from time to time, which is why I'm on this site, now.

 I like visiting places as a tourist and running up the hills past all the people.
 I don't enjoy it so much once I have to rest.

-I've recently got a fitbit.
+I've got a fitbit.
 The computer tells me I should go for walks.
 I go for walks.
 I am a good computer-citizen.

 I'm told I'm really bad at puns, but I think that's a good thing.

 Ok, I've asked someone what the first thing people notice is, and they said "A bad pun drifting across the room."
 So there you go.

 I prefer to listen to music that make me feel happy, regardless of genre.
 I tend to listen to podcasts when I'm driving, like Welcome to Night Vale, There's No Such Thing As A Fish, Science Vs, and The Limit Does Not Exist.